Education Support Services

 Human Rights Dept. Education Dept.

 It is an "unfair discriminatory" act to exclude, expel or otherwise discriminate against a person seeking admission as a student or a currently enrolled student because they have a disability.
 It is also an "unfair discriminatory" act to try to elicit information about a person's disability on admission forms or inquiries.
 Nothing in chapter 363A of Minnesota's statutes can be misused to prohibit programs, services, facilities, or other privileges to people with disabilities.
-MN Statutes 363A.13 and 363A.25 For more information: click here To file an complaint: click here
+MN Statutes 363A.13 and 363A.25 Learn more about equal opportunity File an complaint

 Identifying Children with Disabilities